httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 {: #ex-bink-request title="Known-Length Binary Encoding of Request"}

-This example shows that the Host header field is not replicated in the `:authority` field, as is required for ensuring that the request is reproduced accurately; see {{Section 8.3.1 of H2}}.
+This example shows that the Host header field is not replicated in the "`:authority`" field, as is required for ensuring that the request is reproduced accurately; see {{Section 8.3.1 of H2}}.

 The same message can be truncated with no effect on interpretation.
 In this